Countess Alexandra Opens New Set

 The opening of the new set on a Saturday proved to be a resounding success, with many attendees.
 But, with so many participants, it was hard to pick a flower girl or boy, so the management came up with a different idea; each of the two hundred childen gave Alexandra one flower stalk, which she could then gather up into a big bouquet when she went home.
 Alexandra was evidently touched by the idea, declaring it to be “the best bouquet I have ever been given.”

 Børnekulturhuset Fyrtøjet is one of Alexandra’s remaining fourteen patronages, and is described as “a place where children and adults can meet H.C.
 Andersen’s fairytale and empathise with them.
-As a visitor you are able to participate by finding treasures, play-acting, playing, dreaming, being dressed and made up, and drawing and painting at the house’s own professional studio.“Filed under Danish Royals
+As a visitor you are able to participate by finding treasures, play-acting, playing, dreaming, being dressed and made up, and drawing and painting at the house’s own professional studio.“Filed under Denmark

 Tagged Alexandra Countess of Frederiksborg, Children, Patronage.